ffmc/data-analytics-portfolio/README.md

 - Blackwell Electronics needs to understand which products are having the best sales performance and they need it to be divided in product types.

 <i>Keywords: Multiregression, dummy variables, correlation</i>

+<h3> Association Rules </h3>
+<a href="https://github.com/ffmc/data-analytics-portfolio/blob/master/Association%20Rules/Market%20Basket%20Association.ipynb">Association Rules </a>
+- The main goal of this exercise is to analyze Electronidex’ transactions and to find patterns on those transactions.
+I want to understand what their customer behavior is and to find out possible relationships between the products that are bought.